-ightarrow 2.13.
-Financial receivables and other current financial assets ightarrow 2.14.
-Non-current assets held for sale
+→ 2.13.
+Financial receivables and other current financial assets

 These consist mainly of financial assets held to maturity.
 This category includes financial assets with fixed or determinate payments and a set maturity, that the company plans and is able to hold until that time.
 They are initially valued at cost, and subsequently at amortized cost.